2020–21 Championnat National: Impact of COVID-19 on the season

-Game-week 11 saw the postponements of Annecy v SC Lyon, Quevilly-Rouen v Stade Briochin and Villefranche v Sète were postponed due to Covid cases.
+Game-week 11 saw the postponements of Annecy v SC Lyon, Quevilly-Rouen v Stade Briochin and Villefranche v Sète due to Covid cases.

-Four matches rearranged for the catch-up week of 28 to 30 October; Quevilly-Rouen v Bourg-Péronnas, Sète v Red Star, Annecy v Villefranche and SC Lyon v Cholet, were postponed for a second time due to Covid cases.
+Four matches were rearranged for the catch-up week of 28 to 30 October; Quevilly-Rouen v Bourg-Péronnas, Sète v Red Star, Annecy v Villefranche, and SC Lyon v Cholet, but postponed for a second time due to Covid cases.

 Game-week 12 ties between Cholet and Annecy, SC Lyon and Quevilly-Rouen, and Orléans and Boulogne were postponed.
 Game-week 13 ties between Boulogne and Avranches, and between Le Mans and Orléans were postponed.

 All of the postponed matches were caught up by 15 December 2020.

 In February 2021, Red Star had two matches postponed due to Covid cases.

 In March 2021, the games between Laval and Bastia, and Concarneau and Boulogne, scheduled for 13 March, were both postponed due to Covid cases in the Laval and Boulogne squads.
 Boulogne's next scheduled match, against Laval, was also postponed.
 Positive cases at Créteil caused the postponement of their matches with Boulogne (27 March) and Le Mans (2 April).
 The rescheduled date for Créteil's match with Le Mans, 14 April, was also postponed, along with their match against Villefranche, scheduled for 17 April, as the outbreak continued.

 In April, the game between Orléans and Le Mans, scheduled for 9 April, was postponed due to Covid cases in the Orléans squad.
 On 21 April, Orléans announced further postponements due to Covid cases: the game against Le Mans, which had been rearranged for 21 April, and the game against Villefranche, which was scheduled for 24 April.
 The game between Cholet and Bastia, scheduled for 23 April, was postponed on 22 April.